BranchMetrics/react-native-branch-deep-linking-attribution/examples/webview_example/README.md

 ## Building

-Just install the NPM dependencies using `npm install` or `yarn`.
+Just install the NPM dependencies using `yarn`.
 No other setup is required to run on a simulator.